redhat-developer/vscode-openshift-tools/README.commands.md

    * `OpenShift Toolkit: Show Channel On Output` - Show OpenShift Toolkit output channel when new text added to output stream
    * `OpenShift Toolkit: Output verbosity level` - Output verbosity level (value between 0 and 9) for OpenShift Create, Push and Watch commands in output channel and terminal view
    * `OpenShift Toolkit: Search CLI tools in PATH locations before using included binaries` - Force extension to search for `oc` and `odo` CLI tools in PATH locations before using bundled binaries
-   * `OpenShift Toolkit: Use Webview based editors to show 'Show Log', 'Follow Log' and 'Describe' commands output` - Use Webview based editors instead of Terminal view to show or follow logs
    * `OpenShift Toolkit: CRC Executable Location` - Provide the path where OpenShift Local is installed.
    * `OpenShift Toolkit: CRC Pull Secret Path` - Provide the path where the pull secret file is present.
    * `OpenShift Toolkit: CRC Cpu Cores` - Number of CPU cores to allocate to the OpenShift cluster as selected during the first run.